-• Recurring medical expenses are averaged from a prior three-month period if that is indicative of what the household anticipates to have as ongoing medical expenses.
+- Non-Fluctuating recurring medical expenses are annualized by using the total in month of application multiplied by 12. - Fluctuating recurring medical expenses are averaged from a prior three-month period if that is indicative of what the household anticipates to have as ongoing medical expenses.
 Multiply the average monthly amount by 12 to arrive at an annual expense.